Arnhem Weavers Workshop

 on the mainland 10 minutes

-flight south of Elcho Island, North East
+flight south of Elcho Island, in north east

 Arnhem Land.
 The residents are